romanmurzac/DrivenPath/chapter_4/README.md

 In the console are available two main options to access the AWS services: click on left panel `Console Home` and choose `All services` and central panel you'll see all services available in AWS Cloud arranged by category.
 Now you can click on desired services and configure them.
 ![Image 4.3](../media/image_4.3.PNG)

 Also, in order to access a service in AWS Cloud you can just write the name of the service in the `Search` panel and the service will be listed.
-It is not mandatory to write the full name of the services to get them in list, it works even with abreviations.
+It is not mandatory to write the full name of the services to get them in list, it works even with abbreviations.
 ![Image 4.4](../media/image_4.4.PNG)

 ### Setup Services